-Graduation Cap $15.25
+Graduation Cap $19.50

-Master Hood $30.50
+Master Hood $37.50

-- Follow the Student Marshals in a line two abreast.
+Follow the Student Marshals in a line two abreast.
 The two single lines will divide and go to separate rows of seats.
 Note: If you wish to sit next to someone, make sure they are directly ahead or behind you, not next to you, in the procession.
 Please follow the usher's instructions and fill in all seats in each row.

 Conferral of Degrees

-Graduates' children are not allowed to participate in the processional/recessional, nor are children permitted to cross the stage with the graduates.
+Children of graduates are not allowed to participate in the processional/recessional, nor are children permitted to cross the stage with the graduates.

-- The recessional follows the singing of the Alma Mater.
+The recessional follows the singing of the Alma Mater.
 Students will process out in the same order as they processed in (front to back), so back row students do no leave first.
 When the music begins, the recessional proceeds in this order: Mace Bearer, Platform Party, Faculty Marshals, Faculty/Staff, Student Marshals, Master's/Advanced Certificate Graduates and Bachelor's Graduates.
 To avoid a bottleneck, it is imperative that the recessional line keeps moving in an orderly manner.

-- Will be mailed in early July.
+Will be mailed out in early July to the permanent (home) address.

 There will be live streaming of both Commencement ceremonies.
 More information will be posted on this page on Commencement day.
-For those in the Dunkirk-Fredonia area, the ceremony will also be available on the local cable access channel.

 Following the ceremonies, a recording will be made available on the Commencement website.